pdm-project/pdm/docs/docs/usage/dependency.md

 Similarly, PDM also provides 2 different behaviors of updating dependencies and sub-dependencies， which is given by `--update-<strategy>` option:

-- `reuse`: Keep all locked dependencies except for those given in the command line.
+- `reuse`: Keep all locked dependencies except for those given in the command line (default).
 - `eager`: Try to lock a newer version of the packages in command line and their recursive sub-dependencies and keep other dependencies as they are.